mbraga24/SiriuS-frontend/README.md

 1. Fork this pository.
 1. Clone this repository onto your local machine.
-1. `cd` into this repository folder.
+1. From your terminal `cd` into the project's folder.
 1. Run `npm install` to install all packages and dependencies.
+1. Follow the instructions for the [backend-end portion](https://github.com/mrdbrg/SiriuS-backend) of this application.
 1. Run `npm start` to run the application.

 [Back To The Top](#sirius)